 So instead, I usually grabbed a banana to tuck into my backpack.
 Although a healthier option than the Pop-Tarts and bite-sized powdered sugar donuts that my classmates brought, the banana never kept me full all the way until lunch.

-But these Healthy Apple Pie Oatmeal Breakfast Cookies totally would’ve done the trick!
-They’re full of hearty oats and plenty of cozy cinnamon—but no refined flour or sugar—and perfect for quick grab-and-go breakfasts!
+But these healthy apple pie oatmeal breakfast cookies definitely would’ve done the trick!
+They’re full of hearty oats and plenty of cozy cinnamon — but no refined flour or refined sugar! — and perfect for quick grab-and-go breakfasts.
+(Snacks too!)

 And I’m always a huge fan of wholesome breakfast foods that taste like dessert!

-This easy recipe is the next installment in my oatmeal breakfast cookies recipe series. ← Have you tried any of those other ones yet?
-They have the sweetness level of muffins yet the same chewy texture as traditional “dessert-style” oatmeal cookies.
+This easy recipe is the next installment in my oatmeal breakfast cookies recipe series. ← Have you tried any of those other ones?
+They have the sweetness level of muffins or scones and the same chewy texture as traditional “dessert-style” oatmeal cookies.
 An irresistible combination in my book!

-These wholesome breakfast cookies begin with Bob’s Red Mill quick cooking oats (these!) and Bob’s Red Mill whole wheat flour (this kind!).
+These healthy apple oatmeal breakfast cookies begin with Bob’s Red Mill quick cooking oats (these!) and Bob’s Red Mill whole wheat flour (this kind!).
 I’m completely obsessed with Bob’s Red Mill products and keep dozens of them in my pantry!
 Everything from whole wheat flour and oats to coconut flour and protein powder to almond meal and oat flour.
-All of the Bob’s Red Mill products that I’ve tried have been truly dependable and top-quality—and that makes my baked treats taste even better!
+All of the Bob’s Red Mill products that I’ve tried have been so reliable and truly top-quality — and that makes my baked treats taste even better!

-Tip: Quick cooking oats are also called instant or one-minute oats, and they’re smaller and thinner than old-fashioned oats.
-This means they soften a bit more while baking, which makes your cookies perfectly soft and chewy!
+Hint: Quick cooking oats are also called instant or one-minute oats, and they’re smaller and thinner than traditional old-fashioned rolled oats.
+This size difference means they soften faster while baking, which makes your cookies perfectly soft and chewy!

-Tip 2: Use Bob’s Red Mill gluten-free quick cooking oats (these!) and Bob’s Red Mill gluten free 1-to-1 baking flour (this one!) to make your breakfast cookies gluten-free!
+Tip: If you’d like to make your healthy apple pie oatmeal breakfast cookies gluten-free, then use Bob’s Red Mill gluten-free quick cooking oats (these!) and Bob’s Red Mill gluten free 1-to-1 baking flour (this one!).
+They work perfectly as substitutes!

-It’s extremely important to measure the flour and oats correctly, using this method or a kitchen scale. (← That’s the one I own and love!)
-Too much of either will dry out your dough and make your cookies cakey or crumbly, especially the oats.
+It’s extremely important to measure the flour and oats correctly, using this method or a kitchen scale. (← That’s the one I own!)
+Too much of either will dry out your dough and make your cookies cakey, bready, or crumbly.
+This is especially true of the oats.
 They act like little sponges and soak up lots of moisture from your cookie dough!

 Of course, we can’t forget the apples and spices that make these cookies taste like apple pie!
-I prefer red Fuji apples because they’re naturally sweet and have a great firm texture for baking.
-Plus they taste really comforting when paired with cozy cinnamon and nutmeg!
+I prefer red Fuji apples because they’re naturally sweet and have a great texture for baking.
+They also taste really comforting when paired with the cozy cinnamon and nutmeg!

 One final thing!
 These cookies do not spread while baking, so you must flatten the cookie dough before popping your tray in the oven.
-I just use a little spatula (like this!) to do so because the dough is usually too sticky to touch with my hands.
+I just use a little spatula (like this!) to do so because the dough is too sticky to touch with your hands.

-Quick, healthy, yummy… All of my breakfast problems are solved! ??
-And when you make your own, remember to snap a picture and share it on Instagram using #amyshealthybaking and tagging @amyshealthybaking IN the photo itself!
-(That guarantees I’ll see your picture! ?)
-I’d love to see your breakfast cookies!
+Quick, healthy, yummy… All of my breakfast problems are solved! 😉 And when you make your own, remember to snap a picture and share it on Instagram using #amyshealthybaking and tagging @amyshealthybaking IN the photo itself!
+(That guarantees I’ll see your picture! 🙂 ) I’d love to see your healthy apple pie oatmeal breakfast cookies!

 - 1 cup (100g) Bob’s Red Mill quick cooking oats (measured like this)